Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

   - Microsoft.EntityFrameworkCore.Tools
   - Microsoft.EntityFrameworkCore.Design

-  - By creating Data folder and BookStoreContext.cs class --> then by using these commands it will create databse and create tables:
+  - By creating Data folder and BookStoreContext.cs class --> then by using these commands it will create database and create tables:

 1. ```bash
     dotnet ef migrations add AnyMigrationsName  //<--to add changes to database